DanielPlatnick/neural_net_learning_visualization/README.md

 main.py, utils.py and visualize.py

 #### main.py
-- Define the model
-- It's a sequential model.
+- Define the sequential model.
 - For the two dense layer, we used Relu and Sigmoid activation functions.
 - We used "adam" for the optimization.
 - In this file, we generate the datasets.